cgrotz/turbine.go/README.md

 Turbine - Message Queue
 =======================

 Turbine is a Kafka like message queue that is based on Redis.
+The purpose was to remove the hassle of running a Apache Zookeeper Cluster and allowing an easier setup in cloud environments like Cloudfoundry.

 The default consumer model of turbine works without replication.
 This is due to the way that inside Turbine a consumer is just a pointer.